niessner/Opt/API/release/share/opt/README.md

+Opt is a new language in which a user simply writes energy functions over image- or graph-structured unknowns, and a compiler automatically generates state-of-the-art GPU optimization kernels.
+Real-world energy functions in graphics and vision applications are expressible in tens of lines of code.
+They compile directly into highly optimized GPU solver implementations with performance competitive with the best published hand-tuned, application-specific GPU solvers, and 1–2 orders of magnitude beyond a general-purpose auto-generated solver.

-TODO: instructions to build the API, general overview of how it works, where is the example.
+TODO: instructions to build, general overview of how it works, where is the example.

 Beta-software warning.

 Using the Opt C/C++ API
 =======================